MrFriendCS/MrFriendCS.github.io/n5/N5-SDD-Food-Cost/instructions.md

 Produce a program that will help the business calculate the price of each plate of food.

 The user is to be asked how many ingredients there are, and the price of each ingredient.
-The net cost of a plate will be calculated and displayed.
+The cost of a plate will be calculated and displayed.

-The gross price of each item will be displayed, and the gross cost of a plate will be caluclated and displayed.
+The price that each item will be sold for will be displayed, and the cost of a plate will be calculated and displayed.

 Any example of the expected user interface is shown below.